-Loaded with gorgonzola, bacon, and caramelized onions, these cauliflower faux-tatoes are a low-calorie indulgence that you’ll actually feel guilty eating, but at only 157 calories (5 SP) they’re definitely guilt-free!
+Loaded with gorgonzola, bacon, and caramelized onions, these cauliflower faux-tatoes are a low-calorie indulgence that you’ll actually feel guilty eating, but at only 145 calories they’re definitely guilt-free!

 CAULIFLOWER FAUX-TATOES WITH BACON, CARAMELIZED ONIONS AND GORGONZOLA

 Side note: The preparation for this dish can be a little time-consuming, so if you want to make this an easy, quick weeknight meal you could cook the bacon and onions a day or two before then all you have to do is boil the cauliflower and mix everything together!

 Since cauliflower is the star of our show, let’s learn a little more about it!